Failures of Capitalism: Manufactured Needs and Planned Obsolescence

 Companies are not passive bystanders responding to our needs and demands, rather they are actively manipulating us to desire and buy things we often don’t need.

 Okay, that came across as overly conspiratorial, but consider this: Most advertisement is not focused on giving us clear information about products.
 They are not designed to encourage a sensible buying decision based on actual needs.
 Instead ads are almost entirely focused on emotions.
-The field of marketing is strongly focused on learning new ways of how we can be emotionally manipulated into desiring the products a company sells.
+The field of marketing is strongly focused on learning new ways of emotionally manipulating consumers into desiring the products a company sells.

 This isn’t an evil conspiracy to drown us in debt and destroy us.
 Instead it is a natural outcome of the capitalist system.
 Say a company only sells what people need and stay 100% honest about its products, what would happen?

-This honest company would get outcompeted quickly by any company which maximizes sales and profits through manufacturing a need and desire for their products.
-To be fair, there are limits to this, as a company can develop a horrible reputation which kills their sales.
+This honest company would get outcompeted swiftly by any company which maximizes sales and profits through manufacturing a need and desire for their products.
+Sure, there are limits to this, as a company can develop a horrible reputation which kills their sales.
 So selling genuinely horrible products through deceit is not a viable long term strategy.
 You could however sell decent quality stuff, which nobody needs.
 People seldom complain publicly about a company selling them things they didn’t need.

 We are not helpless against this manipulation.
 While individuals are easily manipulated, there is wisdom in the crowd.
 As a society we know excessive drinking, smoking, drug abuse, gambling etc is bad.
-That is why we vote in laws to restrict or discourage the sale and advertisement of really bad products.
+That is why we vote in laws to restrict or discourage the sale and advertisement of products which are really bad for us.

 A related but different problem is that products, while actually needed, are made to last an artificially short time.
 This trend is attributed to General Motors in the early 1900s.
 Eventually Ford and GM managed to provide all American families with cars which made demand plummet.
 A core problem was that they made sturdy cars which lasted.
 The head of General Motors came up with the concept of Planned Obsolescence as a solution.
 It meant they would create cars with new styling every year and make their cars last for shorter time.
 This way they would get consumers to frequently change or upgrade their cars, thus creating a perpetual demand.
 It is how General Motors beat Ford, which focused primarily on making good and affordable cars.